WICG/scheduling-apis/README.md

 #### 1. "user-blocking"
 Work that the user has initiated and should yield immediate results, and therefore should start ASAP.
 This work must be completed for the user to continue.

 This is typically work in input handlers (tap, click) needed to provide the user immediate acknowledgement of their interation, eg. toggling the like button, showing a spinner or starting an animation when clicking on a comment list etc.

 #### 2. "default"
 Normal work that is important, but can take a while to finish.
 This is typically initiated by the user, but has dependency on network or I/O.
+This is essentially setTimeout(0) without clamping; see other [workarounds used today](https://github.com/spanicker/main-thread-scheduling#3-able-to-schedule-work-reliably-at-normal-priority).

 Eg. user zooms into a map, fetching of the maps tiles should be posted as "default" priority.
 Eg. user clicks a (long) comment list, it can take a while to fetch all the comments from the server; the fetches should be posted as "default" priority (and potentially show a spinner, posted as "user-blocking" priority).